Algebraic models of local period maps and Yukawa algebras: Introduction

-However the situation is not yet satisfactory since the above approach does not give any deformation theoretic interpretation of $Y_B$; in other words it is not clear under what extent $Y_B$ is the local moduli space for some deformation problem.
+However the situation is not yet completely satisfactory since the above approach does not give any deformation theoretic interpretation of $Y_B$; in other words it is not clear under what extent $Y_B$ is the local moduli space for some deformation problem.
 The natural starting point is that $Y_B$ fits into a pull-back diagram

-and the attempt to replicate this picture in the category of $L_{\infty}$ algebras it is not easy at it seems at a first sight, since the $L_{\infty}$ morphism representing $\sP^n$ is defined up to homotopy and fiber products of $L_{\infty}$-morphisms are not defined in general.
+which we want to replicate in the category of $L_{\infty}$ algebras.
+This is not easy at it seems at a first sight, since the $L_{\infty}$ morphism representing $\sP^n$ is defined up to homotopy and fiber products of $L_{\infty}$-morphisms are not defined in general (in the category of $L_{\infty}$-algebras).
 The most natural solution to both problems is to consider homotopy fiber products.
-This is possible since DG-Lie algebras and $L_{\infty}$-algebras are pointed categories of fibrant objects, although the usual procedure for the construction of homotopy fiber products gives models which are in general very far from being minimal and therefore with Maurer-Cartan equation of difficult geometric interpretation.
+This is possible since DG-Lie algebras and $L_{\infty}$-algebras are pointed categories of fibrant objects \footnote{As pointed out by one referee, they are precisely the fibrant objects in two model categories, namely the category of DG-Lie algebras equipped with the Quillen model structure and the category of cocommutative conilpotent coalgebras equipped with the model structure defined by Hinich \cite{Hin}, respectively.} \cite{kenbrown}, although the usual procedure for the construction of homotopy fiber products gives models which are in general very far from being minimal and therefore with Maurer-Cartan equation of difficult geometric interpretation.

 The main and probably most difficult part of this paper is devoted to the construction of some small, and in some cases minimal, models for the homotopy pull-back relative to the $L_{\infty}$ version of the above diagram \eqref{equ.pullbackdiagram}.